GeraldoLucas/Django-Pagination/README.md

 pip freeze > requirements.txt
 ```

-### You should have an application like the image below
+### You should have an application like the image below.